yash-tatvic/amplitude-dev-center/docs/data/tutorials/migrating-from-google-analytics/index.md

 ### Use the Google Analytics events forwarder

 This solution works as a plugin to the Amplitude Browser SDK.
-Once the plugin is installed on your application, it listens for the events that Google Analytics (GA4) tracks.
-For each event sent to Google Analytics (GA4), a corresponding event is sent to Amplitude.
+When you install the plugin on your application, it listens for the events that Google Analytics (GA4) tracks.
+For each event sent to Google Analytics (GA4), the plugin sends a corresponding event to Amplitude.

 ### Initialize Amplitude with Google Analytics events forwarder

 Add the Amplitude SDK with Google Analytics events forwarder snippet **before** your Google Tag snippet.
-Adding it before ensures that all Google Analytics (GA4) events that you collected are forwarded to Amplitude.
+Adding it before ensures that it can forward all Google Analytics (GA4) events to Amplitude.
 Placement before the Google Analytics snippet ensures that Amplitude can listen to and receive all events you collect with Google Analytics.
 See

 ```html
 <script type="text/javascript">